paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-020-tribally-controlled-colleges-and-universities-assistance.md

 ### Statutory Notes

 #### Promulgation of Regulations; Consultation
 Pub.
 L. 98–192, § 15, Dec.
 1, 1983, 97 Stat.
-1343, provided that: “In promulgating any regulations to implement the amendments made by this Act [enacting sections 1804a and 1831 to 1836 of this title and amending sections 640c–1, 1801 to 1803, and 1805 to 1813 of this title], the Secretary of the Interior shall consult with tribally controlled community colleges.”
+1343, provided that: “In promulgating any regulations to implement the amendments made by this Act [enacting sections 1804a and 1831 to 1836 of this title and amending former section 640c–1 and sections 1801 to 1803 and 1805 to 1813 of this title], the Secretary of the Interior shall consult with tribally controlled community colleges.”

 <a id="section-1832"></a>